 Making Experimental Rules Work, 67 Admin.
 L. Rev. 551 (2015).

 Reconsidering the Institutional Design of Federal Securities Regulation, 56 Wm. & Mary L. Rev 409 (2014).

 Experimental Rules, 55 B.C.
 L. Rev. 129 (2014).

 Public Choice Theory and the Private Securities Market, 91 N.C.
-L. Rev. (awarded the “Junior Faculty Scholarship Prize” at the C-Leaf Junior Faculty Workshop at George Washington University Law School, February 2012). (forthcoming 2013)
+L. Rev. 745 (2013) (reprinted in Sec.
+L. Rev. (forthcoming 2014); awarded the "Junior Faculty Scholarship Prize" at the C-Leaf Junior Faculty Workshop at George Washington University Law School, February 2012).